-You don’t have a lot of time, but you still want to learn and you wait to express yourself in English every day, I get it.
-And that’s why I created English Express.
-This is your host Danny and this is English Express everyday we’ll have a very short episode in which you will learn and you wait to express yourself in English never stop learning even if you don’t have a lot of time for it.
-Listen to English EXPRESS
+[00:00:00] Danny: You don’t have a lot of time, but you still want to learn a new way to express yourself in English every day.
+I get it, and that’s why I created English Express.
+This is your host, Danny, and this is English Express.
+Every day we’ll have a very short episode in which you will learn a new way to express yourself in English.

 [00:00:23] Never stop learning even if you don’t have a lot of time.
 Listen to English Express.

 [00:00:34] Welcome to a new English Express episode.
 In this episode, we will talk about the special way we can pronounce for and from actually, we’ll talk about the reduced pronunciation of these two words, especially when they come in the middle of a sentence.
 You can find the transcript on my website, englishpluspodcast.com.

 [00:00:54] You can find the links in the description of the episode.
 And now, without further ado, let’s talk about the reduced forms of for and from.

 [00:01:07] So what’s the big deal about four and from?
 Why can’t we just say it for and from?
 It’s easy, right?
 Yes, it is.
 Obviously, it is very easy to say for and from, and there’s nothing wrong about that.
 But usually when for and from are not at the end of the sentence, their pronunciation is reduced.
 I will give you an example.

 [00:01:28] What if you say something like this is for you?
 Well, have you ever heard anybody saying that before?
 This is for you.
 Nobody stresses the for, the full for, if it comes in the middle of a sentence.
 Usually people go like, this is for you.
 This is FR you.
 So it’s not for, unless it’s at the end of the sentence, which is a different story.